Oklahoma City Stars: National championships

-The second innovation was an unsuccessful venture to allow a coach to be on the field with the offense to help call plays and provide additional coaching as time allows.
-Doenges proposed tests with opposing coaches and at least two agreed to test the idea.
-However, the concept itself was considered a success and rules changes eventually allowed coaches on the sidelines to call plays and send plays in with a substitute.

-Also, Doenges is credited with inventing the offensive V formation while at Oklahoma City.
-Nicknamed "Three dots and a dash" (Morse code for the letter "v"), the program presented the new offensive formation to great fanfare before losing to the Southwestern Moundbuilders by a score of 7–0.

-The team played Toledo in the 1948 Glass Bowl, losing 27–14.

 Nickname and mascot history

 The school is currently known as the Stars, but was known as the Goldbugs or Gold Bugs in the 1920s, 30s and early 40s.
 From 1944, the university was known as the Chiefs a nickname changed in 1998 in reaction to the mounting pressure on schools to adopt names more sensitive to and respectful of Native American culture.